 At about 20:00 on Tuesdays when the live jazz starts.

-The Cable Café is a relaxed little South London establishment which serves coffee and homemade cakes* by day and stiff cocktails and beer by night.
+The Cable Café is a relaxed little South London establishment which serves coffee, homemade cakes and sandwiches by day and stiff cocktails and beer by night.

 The cosy space is decked out with wooden awnings, atmospheric framed pictures of cows, faded wooden barometers, fairy lights, neon signs and all kinds of different liquor bottle-cum-candleholders.